mattmcfad/FE-Dev-Interviews/README.md

 ### JavaScript

 * Have you used any testing on your code?
-* Have you used other JavaScript Libraries?
+* Have you used any other JavaScript Libraries?
 * Do you lint your code?
 * Which linters do you regularly use?
 * What is event binding?
 * What is the difference between == and === ?
 * What is an Object Prototype?
+* When you write your JavaScript, do you choose functional programming or object oriented?
+* Describe how you would make a JavaScript object.
+How would you call a function inside of it that accesses a property of that object?
 * When would you use a Javascript animation over CSS3 Animations?
 Explain why.
 * You have a button outside of a form, describe how you would use JavaScript and jQuery to collect data from the form after clicking on the button and what would you do with the data?
-* Things like Backbone and Underscore are a big part of our daily toolkit.
-Do you have experience with those?
-Do you enjoy them?
+* What is use 'strict'?
+* Explain what happens when you make an AJAX request?
+* What happens when you use var?
+* What is a promise?
+* What is a closure?

 ### Computer science questions
 #### Using any programming language and being syntactically correct as possible, on paper: